Two Dogmas of Empiricism

-"Two Dogmas of Empiricism" is a paper by analytic philosopher Willard Van Orman Quine published in 1951.
+"Two Dogmas of Empiricism" is a canonical essay by analytic philosopher Willard Van Orman Quine published in 1951.
 According to University of Sydney professor of philosophy Peter Godfrey-Smith, this "paper [is] sometimes regarded as the most important in all of twentieth-century philosophy".
 The paper is an attack on two central aspects of the logical positivists' philosophy: the first being the analytic–synthetic distinction between analytic truths and synthetic truths, explained by Quine as truths grounded only in meanings and independent of facts, and truths grounded in facts; the other being reductionism, the theory that each meaningful statement gets its meaning from some logical construction of terms that refer exclusively to immediate experience.

 "Two Dogmas" has six sections.
 The first four focus on analyticity, the last two on reductionism.
 There, Quine turns the focus to the logical positivists' theory of meaning.
 He also presents his own holistic theory of meaning.

 Analyticity and circularity

-Most of Quine's argument against analyticity in the first four sections is focused on showing that different explanations of analyticity are circular.
-The main purpose is to show that no satisfactory explanation of analyticity has been given.
+In the first four sections, most of Quine's argument against analyticity is focused on showing that different explanations of analyticity are circular.
+His goal is to show that no satisfactory explanation of analyticity has been given.

 Quine begins by making a distinction between two different classes of analytic statements.
 The first one is called logically true and has the form: